Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 #### Virtualization Contexts

-The EDC-V control plane will support **Participant Contexts** and **Dataspace Contexts**, which are runtime analogs to Participant Profiles and Dataspace Profiles.
+The EDC-V control plane will support **Participant Contexts** and **Dataspace Contexts**, which are physical runtime analogs to the logical Participant Profiles and Dataspace Profiles.
 They are created via a Management API during VPA deployment.

-When a request is received by an EDC runtime, it will use the request URL to resolve the Participant Context and Dataspace Context.
+When an EDC runtime receives a request, it will use the request URL to resolve the Participant Context and Dataspace Context.
 To see how this works, let's return to the Acme setup.
 Nuvola has registered the `connector.acmne-industries.com` subdomain with a DNS router that forwards the request to a load balancer cluster in the datacenter region where Acme's VPAs are targeted.
 The load balancers are configured to rewrite the URLs, forwarding them to the EDC control plane as `<host>/connector.acme-industries.com/dataspace-x`.
 The Participant Context and Dataspace Context can then be resolved from the URL path parts.

 This setup can be used to support multi-region operations: